alex-cres/vacation-project/README.md

 DESCRIPTION/FEATURES
 --------------------

-  The Event Calendar module allows users to Add/Edit/View events in pop-up while clicking on a box in an “event calendar view”.
+  The Vacation Calendar module allows users to Add/Edit/View events in pop-up while clicking on a box in an “event calendar view”.
 This module uses the calendar display format of Calendar module and gives its own content type and views.
   It manages colors of events based on their status (taxonomy field) that can be set on configuration page.

-  This module also gives an Admin UI to change status (approval/denied) of events and a mailing system.
+  This module also gives an Admin UI to change status (approval/denied) of events in the Management Menu and a mailing system integrated inside the view.

 Features
 ----------

- *  A mailing integration for approval of event.
+ *  A mailing integration for approval/denial of event.
  *  In-place Add/Edit/View of events in pop-up.
  *  Different colors of events based on their status.
  *  Vacation creation.